Fall 2020 Academic Calendar

-- Classes will begin on Tuesday, September 1.
+- MBA Class of 2022 Core classes begin August 31.
+All other classes will begin on Tuesday, September 1.

 - In-person instruction will end on November 20, the day before the Thanksgiving break.
 Classes will only be offered online beginning on November 30.

-- Sloan Intensive Period, which is usually held mid-semester, will take place virtually from December 3 until December 9.
+- Sloan Intensive Period, which is usually held mid-semester, will take place virtually from December 7 through December 9.